 - A. The College maintains that extracurricular activities compliment the academic programs.
 Students are encouraged to participate in all phases of the student activities program as long as such participation is consistent with sound educational practices. - B. The following criteria must be considered by clubs who seek recognition as an official College student organization:

-1. The organization must serve an area of student activity n ലൈ 1.
+1 The organization must serve an area of student activity z need: 1.
+The organization must serve an area or student acuvit y mocu.

-35Orappropriateadministrator.